spack/spack/lib/spack/docs/basic_usage.rst

 =====================

-Spack is implemented as a single command (``spack``) with many *subcommands*, much like ``git``, ``svn``, ``yum``, or ``apt-get``.
-Only a small subset of commands are needed for typical usage.
+Spack is implemented as a single command (``spack``) with many *subcommands*.
+Only a small subset of commands is needed for typical usage.

-This section covers a small set of subcommands that should cover most general use cases for Spack.

 Listing available packages
 ------------------------------

-The first thing you will likely want to do with spack is find out what software is available to install.
-There are a few relevant commands.
+The first thing you likely want to do with spack is to install some software.
+Before that, you need to know what's available.
+You can see avaialble package names either using the :ref:`package-list`, or using the commands below.

 ``spack list``
 ~~~~~~~~~~~~~~~~